mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/consumed-odata-services/_index.md

 ## 1 Introduction

 Data can be published from an app for use by other apps through [published OData services](/refguide/published-odata-services/).
-Consumed OData services can be used to integrate external data sources and remote operations in apps through the [Integration Pane](/refguide/integration-pane/).
+Consumed OData services can be used to integrate external data sources and actions in apps through the [Integration Pane](/refguide/integration-pane/).

 OData services that are registered in the [Catalog](/catalog/) expose entities that can be dragged and dropped into your domain model through the [Integration Pane](/refguide/integration-pane/) as external entities.
 The OData service document that is added to your app provides the information for retrieving the metadata for the service and exposed entities.